 The coconut tree is one of the symbols of the Maldivian emblem.
 National tree of the islands and only natural shade protection of Maldives beaches, coconut trees can grow up to 30 meters and reach the age of 100 years.
 Their wood is extremely solid and widely used to build Dhonis.

 Maldives have some of the smallest islands in the World

 The Maldives have some of the smallest islands in the World with no more than a few square meters size.
 The largest island barely reaches 6 kms long.

 Maldives Dhoni Captains are Authentic Sailors

 Some dhoni Captains and crews still do not use compass or GPS to navigate through the islands and atolls.
 They find their ways throughout the coral labyrinths helping themselves with the bow of their dhoni’s and the stars.
 During clear nights, some have the rare ability to carefully observe the moves of the lagoon surface to avoid coral reefs.

 Feeding Fishes in Maldives

-Feeding fishes during Snorkeling in the Maldives or elsewhere in the world is harmful to them.
+But feeding fishes during Snorkeling in the Maldives or elsewhere in the world is harmful to them.
 Our food is not part of their ecosystem and surely not adapted to their digestive system.
 No Bread !
-The sea is NOT a Bakery
+The sea is NOT a bakery.

 Parrot fishes are huge contributors to the beauty of Maldives beaches.
 Their fine coral sand is the result of undigested corals they eat.
 We estimate that an adult parrot fish can produce around 1 ton of sand per year !